 When can I load or unload?

-On yellow lines you sometimes have 20 minutes grace when continuously loading heavy/bulky goods or to pick-up/drop off passengers, if not blocking traffic.
+On yellow lines you may stop for as long as necessary if you are continuously loading heavy/bulky goods or to pick-up/drop off passengers, if not blocking traffic.
 But watch for kerb blips (pictured) which indicate you can't.

 On a red line, you cannot load during controlled hours.